-We are partnering with our friends at CICF to host a book club.
+We partnered with our friends at CICF to host 2 Book Clubs in 2019.

 Why is LI hosting a book club?